Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun עזניה ('ozniya), denoting some kind of bird of prey; a vulture or osprey (Deuteronomy 14:12, Leviticus 11:13).
 This curious word is probably imported from another language.

 She-goats could be utilized as unit of wealth (Genesis 30:32), were used for food (Genesis 27:9), or for sacrifices (Leviticus 22:27).
 The hair of the she-goat could be used to fabricate items such as blankets (1 Samuel 19:16), and the sight of his lover's flowing hair reminded king Solomon of a flock of she-goats descending from Mount Gilead (Song of Solomon 4:1).
+Note that cattle were units of wealth and wealth yields strength in a social sense.

 The verb עוז ('uz), meaning to rush or bring into refuge or to seek safety, is possibly related to the verb עזז ('azaz), meaning strong.
 It occurs a mere half a dozen time (Exodus 9:19, Isaiah 30:2, Jeremiah 4:6).